ans-group/docs.ukfast.co.uk/source/monitoring/logicmonitor/sdt.md

 **One-Time vs Recurring SDT**

-One-Time SDT is useful for temporary maintenance—such as a one-off server reboot or software update happening at a specific time.
+One-Time SDT is useful for temporary maintenance such as a one-off server reboot or software update happening at a specific time.
 Recurring SDT is ideal for preventing alerts during activities that happen regularly, such as:

 Nightly or weekly backup jobs